He looked at her with a worried look and […]

 Yes, I laughed.
-I laughed at what characters I created were saying.
-Sentences I wrote made me laugh.
+I laughed at what the characters I created were saying.
+The sentences I wrote made me laugh.

 I closed my Kindle and frowned.
 I’m not usually the type of person who laughs at her own joke.
 Have I reached a new stage in the psychopathology of delusion?